 "And on the same day that I arrived, the ship was setting out from the place, and I said that I had not the wherewithal to sail with them; and the steersman was displeased and replied in anger, sharply: "By no means attempt to go with us."
 Hearing this I left them to go to the hut where I was staying, and on the way I began to pray, and before the prayer was finished I heard one of them shouting loudly after me: "Come quickly because the men are calling you."
 And immediately I went back to them and they started to say to me: "Come, because we are admitting you out of good faith; make friendship with us in any way you wish."Once again in Britain he records he had another dream of an angel telling him to return to Ireland as a missionary:

 "I saw a man coming, as it were from Ireland.
 His name was Victoricus, and he carried many letters, and he gave me one of them.
 I read the heading: "The Voice of the Irish".
 As I began the letter, I imagined in that moment that I heard the voice of those very people who were near the wood of Foclut, which is beside the western sea—and they cried out, as with one voice: "We appeal to you, holy servant boy, to come and walk among us.He studied for 15years to became a priest and then as a priest was sent to Ireland again with the direction to minister to Christians who already lived in Ireland and to convert the Irish to Christianity.
 Much of Ireland at that time practiced a nature based religion.
-St. Patrick used many symbols and traditions from that religion to teach about Christianity.
-Such as, superimposing the sun on a cross (which is now the Celtic cross), building bonfires as they honored their gods with fire, and it is believed that he may have used a three leafed clover to teach about the Trinity.
+St. Patrick used many symbols and traditions from that religion to teach about Christianity, such as superimposing the sun on a cross (which is now the Celtic cross), building bonfires as they honored their gods with fire, and it is believed that he may have used a three leafed clover to teach about the Trinity.
 He started over 300 churches in Ireland and by the 7th century had become the patron saint of Ireland.
 March 17, the day we celebrate St. Patrick's Day is believed to have been his death date in 460 AD.
 The St. Patrick's Day tradition was originally brought to America and made popular by Irish immigrants.
-And today is Ireland is a day to remember St. Patrick and celebrate the Irish culture.
+And today in Ireland is a day to remember St. Patrick and celebrate the Irish culture.

 More info: You can read a translated version St. Patrick's letter 'the confessio' here:"Confessio of Saint Patrick" it is a powerful read and not for the faint of heart!
 See a prayer that is was thought to have been written by him here: St Patrick's Breast-Plate.
 And you can see my post about the St. Patrick's Bell here: The Shrine of St. Patrick.